Homelessness

 Research

-• A need for a robust evidence base for numbers of homeless – including ‘sofa surfers’ and of those in unfit housing.
+• A need for a robust evidence base outlining the state of housing in Lincolnshire.

 • A need to map homeless provision in Lincolnshire, including eligibility.